dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 Now I had to make a decision whether to use it or make one for myself.
 I thought why not make one!
 I will have the complete design control.
 So this is how I designed a share bar for my Jekyll blog.

-## Making a share bar without JavaScript
+## Making a social media share bar without JavaScript

 When I decided to make a share bar for my Jekyll blog WebJeda, I thought of making it javaScript free.
 As a developer - for a fast performing website - you should avoid JavaScript as much as possible and also lower the number of http requests.
 With ShareThis, I used to have 5 to 6 JavaScript files being loaded from a remote server and 22 requests were made.
 This happens when you have many buttons and every button is downloaded remotely!